SbrTa/Java/MicroService/JavaBrains workshop/README.md

       - Fallback functionality
       - Automatic recovery
     - Hystrix: It implements circuit breaker pattern.
 Created by netflix.
+    - `YAML` supports the concept of nesting and is a better alternative of `.properties' file

   - Hystrix
     - Add netflix hystrix dependency